Letty/talks/course_coding_with_ada/README.md

     - boolean (logical value) - true | false
     - numbers - floating and integer numbers
     - strings - everything written
+* Data Types are build in classes, but used different as "normal" classes
+* declaring a variable of a data type, lets say the number 15 `a = 15`, the programming language know, that this is a number other languages use the data type while declaring a variable `number a = 15`

 **Variables**

 * Constant (variables) are values, like Pi, who never change during the program
-* variables are changing values in the program
+* variables are changing values in the program, fe. the time changing over a day

 **Assigning Values**